Android-PowerUser/Windroid_11/README.md

 #### Devs

 This [group](https://t.me/Windroid_11) is for Windroid 11 developers.
 Necessary further developments are discussed in the group.
-For example the ones that are still missing: VirGL, Proton 8.0 and Winetricks
+For example the ones that are still missing: VirGL, Proton 8.0, Winetricks and faster root version

 #### How does it work